tarynpratt/tarynpivots.com/content/post/2020/deploying-my-sql-server-maintenance-scripts.md

 In the config.json file, I'm storing the `ScriptDirectory` which is the path I put all of the .sql files to install.
 Next, it contains an array of the list of servers.
 Within the array, I'm storing the `name` of the server and then the `type` of the server.
 The `name` is pretty self-explanatory, just include each server name and you're done.

 The `type` might seem slightly odd since these are all SQL Servers, but there was a reason I needed this.
-We have some servers protected by different firewalls, for example the servers that hold the Stack Overflow and the Stack Exchange network of databases are in a totally different zone, than the servers for <a href="https://stackoverflow.com/teams" target="_blank">Stack Overflow for Teams</a>.
+We have some servers protected by different firewalls, for example the servers that hold the Stack Overflow and the Stack Exchange network of databases are in a totally different zone, than the servers for [Stack Overflow for Teams](https://stackoverflow.com/teams).
 My PowerShell script would need to be able to distinguish between the multiple firewalls, so I used this as the identifier.

 Now that I had a way to get all the servers to push to Step 2 was done.